jadecobra/python_tdd_exercises/source/list comprehensions.rst

        [element for element in collection]

-Is in the first case we have to declare a variable, create a loop then update the variable we declared, with the list comprehension we can achieve the same thing with less words/lines
+Is in the first case I have to declare a variable, create a loop then update the variable I declared, with the list comprehension I can achieve the same thing with less words/lines

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let us explore what else we can do with a ``list comprehension``
+Let us explore what else I can do with a ``list comprehension``

 *